raae/gatsby-transformer-cloudinary/CONTRIBUTING.md

 ## I don't want to read this whole thing, I just have a question!!! 🙋‍♀️

-Note: Please don't file an issue to ask a question.
+Please don't file an issue to ask a question.
 You'll get faster results by using the resources below.

 We have [an official message board](https://github.com/cloudinary-devs/gatsby-transformer-cloudinary/discussions) and a [Cloudinary discord](https://community.cloudinary.com/) where the community chimes in with helpful advice if you have questions.

 * [Github Discussions, the official Cloudinary plugins message board](https://github.com/cloudinary-devs/gatsby-transformer-cloudinary/discussions)
 * [Cloudinary discord](https://community.cloudinary.com/)

 ## What should I know before I get started? 🎬